jwells131313/dargo/README.md

 passed in is NOT the one that will be created and injected into, it is only used to determine the items that need to be injected and the type to create.
 If that structure implements DargoInitializer (see below) then the DargoInitialize method will be called after all the service dependencies have been injected.
-This provides an opportunity to do other initialize to the structure, or to return an error should there be some issue that can't be resolved.
+This provides an opportunity to do other initialization to the structure, or to return an error should there be some issue that can't be resolved.

 ```go